Veneers Vs. Crowns A Full Overview

 Do you have damaged or stained teeth?
 Are you unsure about which procedure to get?
 Then, you have come to the right place where you will find all the information you need to know about Veneers vs. Crowns.

-These are both cosmetic dentistry procedures that enhance the aesthetics and function of your teeth.
+These cosmetic dentistry procedures enhance the aesthetics and function of your teeth.
 The most considerable distinction between the two is that crowns cover your whole tooth while veneers only cover the front of your teeth.

-There are benefits and risks to each treatment, and to make the correct decision, you need to be well informed.
+Each treatment has benefits and risks; you must be well informed to make the correct decision.
 Continue reading for all the facts you need to make the best choice for your unique needs.

 Veneers are custom-made shells placed on the front of your teeth with an adhesive.
 They usually require minimal tooth preparation, leaving more of the natural tooth unscathed, thus making them less evasive than crowns.